geocam/geocamMobileForAndroid/docs/protocol.rst

 **Note 2**: The data is POSTed to the server **not** as a ``multipart/form-data`` upload, as in pictures and tracks, but as the raw JSON, with a mime-type of ``application/json``.

+The ``id`` is *not* a per-position UID.
+This UID is assigned to the phone when the application is started for the first time.
+Any an all positions uploaded from this phone will have this UID.
+This UID will change, of course, if the application is uninstalled and then re-installed.
+The MEID of the phone could be used instead if a globally unique ID for the phone, throughout the lifetime of the phone, is needed.

+The ``coordinates`` are uploaded as [longitude,latitude,altitude].
+Altitude is optional.  ``accuracyMeters`` is in meters.  ``speedMetersPerSecond`` are, unsurprisingly, in meters/second.

 The duplicate ``name`` and ``userName`` fields is for the future.
 It may be the case that one user has multiple things they track.
 The ``name`` could